jczars/Pollen-Classification-CBAM/README.md

 ```

 ### Generated Results
-The following outputs were produced:
+The following results are produced and saved in the “results/phase3/” folder:

 - **Classification Report**
 - **Confusion Matrix**